Dozens Of Stranded Seals Flounder In Canadian Town

 "People chase them," he told the CBC.
 "People are there every day on snowmobiles stopping and looking at them, and the animals, they won't move from you."

 But the seals aren't just being obstinate.
-As the days have worn on, the mayor says, it's become clear that the seals are disoriented and don't know how to find their way back to out to sea.
+As the days have worn on, the mayor says, it has become clear that the seals are disoriented and don't know how to find their way back to out to sea.

 "They're getting a little bit more lazy now, a little more tired and lethargic," Fitzgerald says.
 "These seals — as cute as they are — can't stay as residents in our village because there's not a food supply through the winter."